rotki/rotki/docs/api.rst

    :resjson string notes: If the type is ``custom_asset`` this is a string field with notes added by the user.
    :resjson string custom_asset_type: If the type is ``custom_asset`` this field contains the custom type set by the user for the asset.
    :statuscode 200: Assets successfully queried.
-   :statuscode 409: One or more of the requested identifiers don't exist in the database.
    :statuscode 500: Internal rotki error